firmai/awesome-google-colab/README.md

 # Google Colaboratory Notebook and Repository Gallery

 A curated list of repositories with fully functional click-and-run colab notebooks with data, code and description.
-The code in these repositories are in Python unless otherwise stated.
+The code in these repositories are in Python unless otherwise stated. **If you have just a single notebook to contribute, use the website https://google-colab.com/, on the top right corner click submit.
+The earlier you post the more visibility you will get over time**

 <p align="center">
   <img src="https://github.com/firmai/google-colab-notebooks/raw/master/assets/colab.png">